-- We depend on collaborations with third parties for the research, development and commercialization of certain product candidates.
-If any such collaborations are not successful, we may not be able to realize the market potential of those product candidates. - We rely on third parties to conduct our clinical trials and some aspects of our research and preclinical testing, and those third parties may not perform satisfactorily. - We contract with third parties for the manufacture of materials for our research programs, preclinical studies and clinical trials.
+We depend on collaborations with third parties for the research, development and commercialization of certain product candidates.
+If any such collaborations are not successful, we may not be able to realize the market potential of those product candidates.

+- We rely on third parties to conduct our clinical trials and some aspects of our research and preclinical testing, and those third parties may not perform satisfactorily. - Our reliance on third parties for the manufacture of the significant majority of the materials for our research programs, preclinical studies and clinical trials.
 This reliance on third parties may increase the risk that we will not have sufficient quantities of such materials or product candidates. - We depend on third-party suppliers for key raw materials used in our manufacturing, and the loss of these suppliers or their inability to supply us with adequate raw materials could harm our business.